Spontaneous quantization of the Yang--Mills gradient flow: Discussion: Emerging Quantum World

-That speculative idea now finds concrete support in the long-time behavior of the YM gradient flow.
-This bridges deterministic classical dynamics and quantum behavior—offering fertile ground for future exploration in the foundations of quantum theory and nonperturbative gauge dynamics.\footnote{The concluding section of~\cite{Migdal_1986_Stochastic} explicitly states: ``The Langevin equation offers us a new possibility of generalizing quantum field theory so that it can be 'derived' in some approximation from more fundamental laws.
+This picture echoes the conjecture in \cite{Migdal_1986_Stochastic} that quantum mechanics and QFT can emerge from chaotic nonlinear dynamics in an auxiliary time, without explicit noise: the Langevin equation quantizes a gauge theory, and its zero-noise limit reduces to a gradient flow.
+That speculative idea finds concrete support here in the long-time behavior of the YM gradient flow, linking deterministic classical dynamics to quantum behavior and suggesting a path toward the foundations of quantum theory and nonperturbative gauge dynamics.\footnote{The concluding section of \cite{Migdal_1986_Stochastic} states: ``The Langevin equation offers us a new possibility of generalizing quantum field theory so that it can be `derived' in some approximation from more fundamental laws.
 Of course, here we enter the world of fantasy, but after the advances made in quantum field theory during the last few years, this fantasy may serve as a stimulus to the creation of realistic models.
 The basic immutable law of quantum theory is the principle of superposition, according to which each process is characterized by a complex amplitude that is the sum of the amplitudes of the alternative histories of the process.
 On the other hand, in Nature, linear processes are the idealizations, and actual phenomena are often nonlinear.
 Is this the case in quantum theory?
 What if quantum theory is a linearization of the equations of some more fundamental theory, acting over distances of the order of the Planck length?
 We shall never know unless we try to construct at least a rough model of this type of theory.
 The Langevin equation presents us with a natural basis for this.
 In particular, we may suppose that this equation is an approximation to a nonlinear dynamic system in which $T$ (or $f$ in Minkowski space) plays the part of time.''}

-From the standpoint of a theoretical physicist seeking a Theory of Everything (TOE), our construction yields the first example of a string theory free of conformal anomaly that exists directly in four-dimensional spacetime, without requiring compactification of additional dimensions.
-Instead, a fifth emergent coordinate $\tau$—which we term ``G-time,'' for Genesis or God's time—naturally arises to label a stack of parallel universes.

-These parallel universes are sequentially ordered along $\tau$, but the notion of G-time is invisible within any individual universe.
-The quantum theory describing our observed world thus emerges spontaneously, through a mechanism we call \textbf{self-organized quantization}.
-Starting from a classical field configuration, the flow spreads across the configuration space, undergoing bifurcations and eventually converging to a fixed trajectory—either a topological fixed point or a pure gauge vacuum.